Sidekick: Origins

-Function of the sidekick in fiction
+In fiction

-Sidekicks can fulfill one or multiple functions, such as a counterpoint to the hero, an alternate point of view, or knowledge, skills, or anything else the hero does not have.
+Sidekicks can fulfill one or multiple functions in fiction, such as a counterpoint to the hero, an alternate point of view, or knowledge, skills, or anything else the hero does not have.
 They often function as comic relief, and/or the straight man to the hero's comedic actions.
 A sidekick can also be a character to whom the audience can more easily relate than the hero, or whom the audience can imagine themselves as being (such as teen sidekicks).
 And by asking questions of the hero, or giving the hero someone to talk to, the sidekick provides an opportunity for the author to provide exposition, thereby filling the same role as a Greek chorus.

 Sidekicks frequently serve as an emotional connection, especially when the hero is depicted as detached and distant, traits which might make it difficult to like the hero.
 The sidekick is often the confidant who knows the main character better than anyone else, and gives a convincing reason to like the hero.
 Although Sherlock Holmes was portrayed as a difficult man to know, his friendship with Dr. Watson convinces the reader that Holmes is a good person.
 The Left Hand of Vampire Hunter D, being mentally linked to the reticent protagonist, often reveals thoughts, feelings, and the physical condition of his host, as well as background elements of the story.

 The apparent stupidity of some comedy sidekicks is often used to make a non-intellectual hero look intelligent.
 Similarly, a flamboyant or effeminate sidekick may make an otherwise unimposing hero look more masculine.
 And a strong, silent and modest hero may have his fighting qualities revealed to the other characters and the audience by a talkative sidekick.

 While many sidekicks are used for comic relief, there are other sidekicks who are less outrageous than the heroes they pledge themselves to, and comedy derived from the hero can often be amplified by the presence or reaction of the sidekick.
 Examples include Porky Pig, who is more sensible and calmer than Daffy Duck in later short films; similarly, Sancho Panza is more rational than Don Quixote.

 It is typical for the character and sidekick to be of the same gender — otherwise the term "sidekick" is replaced with "partner" or "companion".
 Whenever there is a team of more than two characters, the term sidekick is generally reserved for another team member of the same sex.
 It is rare for the relationship between a character and an opposite-sex sidekick to lack romantic or sexual overtones of any kind — though there are examples, like Modesty Blaise and Willie Garvin, The original Doctor Who series intentionally avoided any explicit onscreen indications of romantic or sexual attraction between The Doctor and his female companions.
 (See the discussion of comic books' teenage sidekicks below.)